 As a family member of your loved one, you are a huge influence in the intervention process.
 Learn how different family roles come into play during the intervention.

 More Mental Health Resources:

 Women are increasingly seeking help for mental health and substance abuse issues, rehab admittance numbers show.
 The numbers also show thousands of other women are

-Almost one-fourth of the people who use heroin will develop an addiction, and 40-60% of the people working to recover from a heroin addiction will
+Almost one-fourth of the people who use heroin develop an addiction, and 40-60% of the people working to recover from a heroin addiction suffer a

 Narcissistic Personality Disorder and Addiction: Getting Help for a Loved One with NPD and Substance Abuse